 Power Chair Football

 This programme is run in conjunction with the South London Special League with weekly sessions available.
 A team then player in fixtures at a central venue in Kettering on a monthly basis.

-The programmes engage with some of the most hard to reach young people in the community by delivering football sessions and a range of alternative activity sessions to young people at a time when they could be otherwise be engaged in anti-social behavior.
+The programmes engage with some of the most hard to reach young people in the community by delivering football sessions and a range of alternative activity sessions to young people at a time when they could be otherwise be engaged in anti-social behaviour.